-No one expects a UPS system to last forever.
-But when your mission-critical equipment must keep running, the obvious question is, “How long does a UPS last?”
+No one expects a UPS system to last forever, but when your mission-critical equipment must keep running, the question is, “How long does a UPS last?”
 The answer lies in understanding the lifecycle of a UPS – in particular, its key components.

 When are you at most risk for UPS failure?
-In this case, it’s the individual parts of the UPS that provide the answer.
+In this case, it is the individual parts of the UPS that provide the answer.
 You have to know the lifecycle of key components such as batteries, capacitors and other critical components to assess how long your UPS will last.

 The Lifecycle of a UPS: Component by Component